Pravin-Jha/airbnb-web-app/README.md

+# Airbnb-web-app

-# A web app to determine the cost of listings of property on Airbnb
+An app to determine the cost of property listings on Airbnb